Argeare5/docker-wordpress-template/README.md

     - SSH (typically port 22).
     - HTTP (port 80).
     - HTTPS (port 443).
-    - The port for phpMyAdmin (e.g., `8181`), if deployed and accessed directly (ensure this is restricted).
 - **Project Directory:** A directory on the server where the application files will be deployed (e.g., `/home/wordpress-template/` as configured in `SERVER_PROJECT_PATH` secret).
 The SSH user used by GitHub Actions must have write permissions to this directory.

 *(Refer to earlier parts of this conversation or standard server setup guides for detailed instructions on installing Docker, Docker Compose, and configuring UFW if you are setting up a new server from scratch.)*